-Upon selection an ODP player is expected to register in the ODP on-line registration system and participate in all activities with their team.
+Upon selection, an ODP player is expected to register in the ODP online registration system and participate in all activities with their team.
 The activities may include exhibition matches, invitational tournaments, etc. Furthermore, ODP is designed to supplement club training.
-However, there are times that conflicts arise.
+However, there are times when conflicts arise.

 ENYYSA works closely with affiliated clubs and follows these guidelines:

-3. ODP game(s) takes precedence over 'Affiliated" Club practice.
+- ODP game(s) take precedence over ‘Affiliated” Club practice.

-4. A club game takes precedence over an ODP friendly game.
+- A club game takes precedence over an ODP-friendly game.

 - ODP Tournament (showcase game(s) takes precedence over ‘Affiliated” Club games and tournaments.